 Step 1: Obtain an Undergraduate Degree

-Before graduates can be accepted to law school, they must take the LSAT and pass with a minimum required score.
-This test features three multiple choice sections covering reading comprehension, analytical reasoning and logical reasoning.
-There is also a written essay section which is not graded but which is submitted to law schools along with the test scores.
-Applicants are generally required to sign up for the Credential Assembly Service (CAS), which administers the LSAT and assembles the student's Law School Report.
-This report contains the LSAT scores, the student's letters of recommendation and personal essay required by law school admission departments.
-It also includes their undergraduate transcripts and grade point analysis.
-The law schools to which the student applies then access this report when making admissions decisions.
+Before being accepted into law school, aspiring laws students must take the Law School Admission Test (LSAT) and pass with a minimum required score.
+This test features three multiple-choice sections covering reading comprehension, analytical reasoning, and logical reasoning.
+There's also a written essay section which isn't graded but rather submitted to law schools along with the test scores.
+Applicants are generally required to sign up for the Credential Assembly Service, which administers the LSAT and assembles the student's Law School Report.
+This report contains the applicant's LSAT scores, undergraduate transcripts, and grade point analysis, as well as the student's letters of recommendation and his or her personal essay.
+The law schools to which the student applies access this report when making admissions decisions.

-Step 3: Get a Juris Doctorate
+Step 3: Earn a Juris Doctorate

+Once accepted into law school, it's time to obtain a Juris Doctor degree.
 It generally takes three years of full-time attendance to graduate law school.
-Courses generally include civil and criminal law and procedures, contract law, torts, legal writing and research, constitutional law, ethics and specialty law courses.
+Courses generally include civil and criminal law and procedures, contract law, torts, legal writing and research, constitutional law, ethics, and specialty law courses.
 Those who aspire to work as law clerks should choose classes that will build their skills in legal research, writing, and judgment.